stellar/django-polaris/docs/multisignature_assets/index.rst

 4. Polaris detects that the transaction requires more than one signature
 5. Polaris calls ``DepositIntegration.create_channel_account()`` for the transaction record
 6. The anchor funds a Stellar account using another Stellar account that doesn't require multiple signatures
-6. Polaris uses the channel account as the transaction's source account when building and saving the envelope XDR
+7. Polaris uses the channel account as the transaction's source account when building and saving the envelope XDR
-7. The anchor collects signatures on the transaction and updates it as 'ready for submission'
+8. The anchor collects signatures on the transaction and updates it as 'ready for submission'
-8. Polaris retrieves multisig transactions ready to be submitted in poll_pending_deposits and submits them
+9. Polaris retrieves multisig transactions ready to be submitted in poll_pending_deposits and submits them
-9. Multisig transactions **succeed** assuming proper signatures on the account
+10. Multisig transactions **succeed** assuming it has proper signatures

 Currently, multisignature asset support is only relevant in the context of SEP-6 and 24 deposit transactions.
 Withdraw transaction flows don't involve the anchor making any Stellar transaction using an asset's distribution account, and SEP-31 outbound payments are not yet supported in Polaris.